2018 Galapagos Islands Group Trip

 ✓ Great support if flight/weather issues occur

-Trip Overview - "I have put together an epic trip to the Galapagos, where we will help people get incredible photos of hammerhead sharks, mantas, marine iguanas, penguins and more.
-I have picked a boat with the best possible itinerary for this purpose at the best time of year - this will truly be a trip of a lifetime." - Scott Gietler
+Trip Overview - Quote from previous trip leader, Scott Gietler: "I have put together an epic trip to the Galapagos, where we will help people get incredible photos of hammerhead sharks, mantas, marine iguanas, penguins and more.
+I have picked a boat with the best possible itinerary for this purpose at the best time of year - this will truly be a trip of a lifetime."

 The unique and isolated islands of the Galapagos are home to truly extraordinary creatures: Schooling hammerheads and a large variety of other sharks, mantas, sea turtles, and sea lions, as well as endemic species such as penguins, marine iguanas, flightless cormorants, and extensive schools of fish.